🧠 If you are using an image that lacks ca-certificates or gnupg2

 ⚠️ Note about Bintray

-The Bintray k6 repositories will stop working after May 1st, 2021 and you should switch to our own repositories following the instructions above.
+The Bintray k6 repositories stopped working May 1st, 2021 and you should switch to our own repositories following the instructions above.

 On Debian/Ubuntu you can remove the Bintray repository with: